-As long as you follow the proper procedure, pay attention to the texture, and follow a sound pie dough recipe, you will be able to make a homemade pie crust, and by extension a homemade pie.
-So, let's learn how to make pie dough together!
+As long as you follow the proper procedure, pay attention to the texture, and follow a sound pie dough recipe, you will be able to make a homemade pie crust and, by extension, a homemade pie.

-- Flour: Flour makes up the basis of the dough.
+- All-Purpose Flour - Flour makes up the basis of the dough.
 All-purpose flour is the usual go-to.
 For the most accurate measuring, use a kitchen scale.
-Scales are beneficial when it comes to dough making and accuracy.
+Scales are beneficial when it comes to dough-making and accuracy.

-- Salt: The salt is in the dough to enhance the flavor of the crust.
+- Salt - The salt in the dough enhances the crust's flavor.

-- Cold Butter: It is absolutely essential for a proper pie crust, that you use cold butter in the dough.
+- Cold Unsalted Butter - A good pie crust needs to be made with cold butter in the dough.
 See below for more details.

-- Water: This is the trickiest ingredient in making pie dough.
-You want it moist enough that it comes together, but not so much so that it is a sticky mess.
+- Ice Water - This is the trickiest ingredient in making pie dough.
+You want it moist enough to come together but not so much so that it is a sticky mess.

 How to Make Pie Dough

 STEP 1 (COMBINE THE DRY) - Whisk together the flour, salt, and sugar until well incorporated.